Nkosilondile/HealthCare-Chatbot-/README.md

 npm start
 The React app should now be running on http://localhost:3000.
 Sample Data
-The healthcare_facilities.json file contains sample data for healthcare facilities, including locations and services offered.
+The healthcare_facilities.json file contains sample data for healthcare facilities, including locations and services provided.
 This data can be used for testing and development purposes.

 Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request.